-Due to the corona pandemic I was not able to come over to the U.S. earlier this year for an interview, but fortunately Mr. Skerritt allowed me to get in touch with him for a phone interview.
-On the phone from Seattle, while I was right here near Brussels, Belgium, we talked about his films, his craft as an actor which he knows inside out, and his work as the driving force behind media content provider Triple Squirrels.
+Due to the corona pandemic, I could not come over to the U.S. earlier this year for an interview, but fortunately, Mr. Skerritt allowed me to get in touch with him for a phone interview.
+On the phone from Seattle, while I was right here near Brussels, Belgium, we talked about his films, his craft as an actor, which he knows inside out, and his work as the driving force behind media content provider Triple Squirrels.

 Mr. Skerritt, is it true that “Citizen Kane” had a major influence on you when you were young?